DITAWriter/LwDITA_Code_Samples/README.md

 ## TRS-80 Expansion Module (HDITA)
 These files are functionally the same as the "MDITA Expanded version" with keys, but is based entirely HDITA markup.
 It is based on HTML5, and all files end with the ".html" suffix.

-## TRS-80 Expansion Module (XDITA) [TBD]
+## TRS-80 Expansion Module (XDITA)
 These files are functionally the same as the "MDITA Expanded version" and the "HDITA version", but uses XDITA markup.
-These files should be directly usable in any DITA 1.3 compliant setup.
-Note that the tables follow simpletable formatting, as required within LwDITA.
+These files should be directly usable in any DITA 1.3 compliant setup, though note that the multimedia elements "three_expanded_systems.dita" may not work using DITA 1.3 DTDs instead of those for LwDITA.
+Also note that the tables follow simpletable formatting, as required within LwDITA. *This is still a work-in-progress, but the existing code is workable.*

 ## TRS-80 Expansion Module ("Full" DITA 1.3) [TBD]
 This version of the files is done using "full" DITA 1.3, so the topics are typed, and follow DITA writing best practices.